Venomous snakes are one of the most feared animals on the planet.

 The Banded Krait’s venom is not as toxic as the Blue Krait’s, but it is still an extremely potent neurotoxin.
 Their venom attacks the nervous system of whatever it bites.

 They eat reptiles and mammals, but snakes are their preferred prey.
 Their venom is extremely effective against other snakes, they are even known to eat other species of Krait.

 Fortunately during the daytime these snakes are very shy and will rarely attempt to bite.
 When feeding at nighttime, they become more aggressive.

 Banded Kraits are beautiful snakes with bands of black and yellow (sometimes black and white).
 They also have stumpy tails and so are very distinctive.

 13. Common Death Adder (Acanthophis Antarcticus)

 The Common Death Adder is one of the most unique snakes in all of Australia.

 These short and stocky snakes look like Vipers, but there are no Vipers in Australia.
 They normally have bars across their body in bronze, orange, or tan.

 Death Adders are ambush predators.
 They use a hunting tactic called caudal luring, in which they use their tails as a ‘lure’ to mimic a worm.
 When an unsuspecting lizard, frog, or mammal comes close enough, the Death Adder strikes.
 They are some of the fastest striking snakes on the planet.

 Common Death Adders produce highly neurotoxic venom.
-However, they mostly dry bite as their venom is a valuable resource.
-In they do inject, the inject large amounts of venom.
+However, they mostly dry bite, as their venom is a valuable resource.
+If they do inject, they inject large amounts of venom.